EU Cloud Code of Conduct approved by the EDPB

 These codes of conduct are expected to boost the cloud computing industry, bringing greater certainty to both EU companies and citizens.

-While cloud computing is only used by 36% of EU companies, uncertainty around judicial applicability and data protection are seen as barriers to many companies.
+While cloud computing is sill not used by several EU companies, uncertainty around judicial applicability and data protection are seen as barriers to many companies.
 This major step towards providing clear guidance to EU companies is expected to address those issues, as cloud computing is becoming increasingly popular.
 As an added benefit businesses will now be able to avoid the uncertainty created by Schrems II, although these codes cannot be used in the context of international data transfers, customers will be able to request the storage of their data within the EU.
 EU citizens will enjoy the benefits of greater control over their personal data, transparency on where their data is stored, and greatest certainty surrounding the use of their data.